Best Restaurants in Lugano (Tested Over 25 Years)

 Yes, you can.
 The local supermarkets Coop and Migros both have good prepared meals, Manor Food is reliable for a budget lunch, and a sandwich from Gabbani or a local bakery won’t break the bank.
 In Switzerland, meals are often cheapest at lunchtime, so look for restaurants offering a daily lunch special for a good deal.

 Heading to Lugano soon?
 Check out my Lugano guide with plenty of things to do in the city.
-And if you want more insider tips like this, join The Weekend Edit, my free weekly newsletter where I share what 25 years of living in Switzerland has taught me.
+And if you want more insider tips like this, join my free weekly newsletter where I share what 25 years of living in Switzerland has taught me.
 From the best local food to cultural tips tourist miss.

 About the author